-This dataset shows the number of notices SSA sent to beneficiaries potentially eligible for an MSP or Extra Help with Medicare Prescription Drug Plan costs.
-The dataset includes annual data at the zip code level.
+This dataset shows the number of notices SSA sent to beneficiaries potentially eligible for the MSP or Extra Help with Medicare Prescription Drug Plan costs.
+The dataset includes annual data at the ZIP code level.
 See below for an Explanation of Medicare Benefits.

 Agency Program Description

 Medicare is our country’s health insurance program for people age 65 or older.
 Certain people younger than age 65 can qualify for Medicare, too, including those who have disabilities, permanent kidney failure or amyotrophic lateral sclerosis (Lou Gehrig’s disease).
 The program helps with the cost of health care, but it does not cover all medical expenses or the cost of most long-term care.

 Medicare is financed by a portion of the payroll taxes paid by workers and their employers.
 It also is financed in part by monthly premiums deducted from Social Security checks or by direct payment by the beneficiary.

 The Centers for Medicare and Medicaid Services in the Department of Health and Human Services is the agency in charge of the Medicare program.
 For complete information about Medicare, go to CMS.gov.
 SSA provides general information about the Medicare program.
 Individuals apply for Medicare at SSA.